jwnwilson/hexrepo/README.md

 - Setup backend
      - Add ability to update project from template
         - Use cruft to update projects from template?
+            - Only works with git repos
+            - Might need to move templates to own repo / submodule / subrepo
         - Update template and verify destroy / rebuild
-        - Add project & library setup test
+        - Add cli & setup command tests
     - Setup project to schedule bastion up / down time based on ec2 and rds tags
     - Play with AI crawler project
     - Combine shared infra + env infra pull add envs to config and pull them down